History of circumcision: Spread and decline

 Infant circumcision was taken up in the United Kingdom, the United States, Australia, New Zealand, and the English-speaking parts of Canada and South Africa.
 Although it is difficult to determine historical circumcision rates, one estimate of infant circumcision rates in the United States holds that 30% of newborn American boys were being circumcised in 1900, 55% in 1925, 72% in 1950, 85% in 1975 and 60% in 2000.

 In South Korea, circumcision was largely unknown before the establishment of the United States trusteeship in 1945 and the spread of American influence.
 More than 90% of South Korean high school boys are now circumcised at an average age of 12 years, which makes South Korea a unique case.
 However circumcision rates are now declining in South Korea.
+Circumcision rates in North Korea are less than 1%.

 Decline in circumcision in the English-speaking world began in the postwar period.
 The British paediatrician Douglas Gairdner published a famous study in 1949, The fate of the foreskin, described as "a model of perceptive and pungent writing."
 It revealed that for the years 1942–1947, about 16 children per year in England and Wales had died because of circumcision, a rate of about 1 per 6000 circumcisions.
 The article had an influential impact on medical practice and public opinion.

 In 1949, a lack of consensus in the medical community as to whether circumcision carried with it any notable health benefit motivated the United Kingdom's newly formed National Health Service to remove infant circumcision from its list of covered services.
 Since then, circumcision has been an out-of-pocket cost to parents, and the proportion of circumcised men is around 9%.

 Similar trends have operated in Canada, (where public medical insurance is universal, and where private insurance does not replicate services already paid from the public purse) individual provincial health insurance plans began delisting non-therapeutic circumcision in the 1980s.
 Manitoba was the final province to delist non-therapeutic circumcision, which occurred in 2005.
-The practice has also declined to about nine percent of newborn boys in Australia and is almost unknown in New Zealand.
+The practice has also declined to about nine per cent of newborn boys in Australia and is almost unknown in New Zealand.

+The demedicalization and remedicalization of male circumcision

+In her article, "On Remedicalization: Male Circumcision in the United States and Great Britain", Laura M. Carpenter shows that male circumcision is a rare instance of a practice undergoing a full medicalization-demedicalization-remedicalization cycle.
+She argues: "after a phenomenon has been demedicalized, subsequent rounds of medicalization do not start from scratch, but rather are facilitated by lingering medical definitions and medicalization proponents".
+Based on this idea, Alejandro and Feldman show that the remedicalization of male circumcision via the Voluntary Male Circumcision programme in the early 21st century in fact draws on previous medical strategies aiming to legitimize the practice via medical expertise, including “the persistent attempt to justify male circumcision mass implementation by associating it with STIs”.